Nonprofit Technology Roadmap

 1“We Did It Once.
 Two Years Later We’re Starting Over.”

-Most nonprofits treat a roadmap like a one-time deliverable.
+Most nonprofits treat a technology roadmap like a one-time deliverable.
 Then reality happens.
 Staff changes.
 A grant appears.
 A security issue pops up.
 The ED’s priorities shift.
-The plan goes stale, and everyone quietly stops trusting it.
+The roadmap goes stale, and everyone quietly stops trusting it.

 The roadmap tried to predict too much in too much detail for too long.
 Later phases were treated like promises instead of directional plans, so the whole thing became brittle.